-Silverfish are occasional invaders that often enter into homes and other buildings while searching for a suitable environment to live in and easy access food sources.
+Silverfish are occasional invaders that often enter into homes and other buildings while searching for a suitable environment to live in and easy access to food sources.
 An interesting fact about silverfish is that they can live without food for up to a year, but have to live in a humid environment for survival.

-Habits and Life Cycle of Silverfish
+Habits & Life Cycle Of Silverfish

 Adult females lay their eggs in the cracks and crevices of floors, walls, and other areas that are located near food sources.
 After the eggs hatch, the nymphs molt several times until they reach adulthood.
 Silverfish can have a very long lifespan - sometimes living between 6 and 8 years in the right conditions.

-Silverfish are nocturnal creatures and they hide inside during the day in high humidity areas like basements, underneath of sinks, in kitchens, bathrooms, in crawl spaces, and laundry rooms.
+Silverfish are nocturnal creatures and they hide inside during the day in high humidity areas like basements, underneath sinks, in kitchens, bathrooms, in crawl spaces, and laundry rooms.
 In the night they emerge out of their hiding spot to feed on foods high in starch like paper, glue, wallpaper, fabrics, other dead insects, and food items like flour, oats, and cereals.

 A silverfish infestation inside of a home generally occurs when silverfish are accidentally introduced inside of boxes, packages, piles of paper, or newspaper.
-They may also enter inside of homes and other buildings through small cracks found in the foundation or underneath of exterior doors as they search for food and shelter.
+They may also enter homes and other buildings through small cracks found in the foundation or underneath exterior doors as they search for food and shelter.

 Getting help from a professional pest control company is the most effective method of control for silverfish.
-The experts at American Pest Solutions have the knowledge, experience and technology necessary to eliminate your silverfish infestation.
+The experts at American Pest Solutions have the knowledge, experience, and technology necessary to eliminate your silverfish infestation.
 We have residential pest control plans available to help you rid your home of these pests.